Cloud service provider Kingsoft's shares soar over 25% in U.S. market debut

-(Reuters) - Shares of China’s Kingsoft Cloud Holdings Ltd KC.O jumped over 25% on debut, indicating strong investor interest at a time when capital markets globally have been whipsawed by an economic crisis brought on by the COVID-19 pandemic.
+May 8 (Reuters) - Shares of China’s Kingsoft Cloud Holdings Ltd jumped over 25% on debut, indicating strong investor interest at a time when capital markets globally have been whipsawed by an economic crisis brought on by the COVID-19 pandemic.

 Beijing-based Kingsoft opened at $20.37 per share and rose to as much as $22.02 in early trade.